 It’s time to get jolly!
-One of the best things about the holiday season and this time of year is homemade candy.
-This crockpot peanut candy is amazing, and always a hit no matter when or where you serve it.
+One of the best things about the holiday season, and this time of year IMO, is making homemade candy.
+My crockpot peanut candy is amazing and always a hit, no matter when or where I serve it.

 If you're a fan of chocolate and peanuts, try these irresistible Chocolate Peanut Butter Ritz Cracker Cookies!